JohnStephens1/japanese-directional-keyboard/README.md

 Each key corresponds to a character ending in an 'a' あ sound, in other words: さかあはなたらやまわ

 On the phone, to produce characters ending in a different vowel, you can hold the key and swipe into one of the four cardinal directions to modify it, resulting in ueoi, うえおい.
-To mimick this directional change on the keyboard, follow each character by awsd, each corresponding to its direction, left up down right.
+To mimick this directional change on the keyboard, follow each character by wasd, each corresponding to its direction, up left down right.

 A deviation I've taken from the phone layout is the softening and hardening of sounds.
 To achieve these, you precede the corresponding character with 'q' for softening or 'e' for hardening.